Frequently Asked Questions

 Is free time for non group activities going to be available?

 Full participation by our guests is required by the US Department of the Treasury’s Office of Foreign Assets Control (OFAC).
-It requires that those traveling under a people-to-people license to participate in a full time schedule of cultural exchange activities resulting in a purposeful interaction between the travelers and individuals in Cuba.
 However, you will have free time to explore or entertain yourselves before the itinerary begins, or after the scheduled activities are over.
 Not to worry though, our Xperiences are packed with exciting and memorable adventures and activities that normal tourists did not know existed.
 View itineraries from any of our Xperiences.

 How do I book an Xperience?